nerspstl/lab-equipment-gpib/README.md

-runs with python3 in windows cmd with NI GPIB to USB adapter need pyvisa and numpy libararies of python need to download and register  NI-VISA
+runs with python 3 in windows cmd with NI GPIB to USB adapter need pyvisa and numpy libararies of python need to download and register  NI-VISA (NI-488.2 [see: https://www.ni.com/en-us/support/downloads/drivers/download.ni-488-2.html#442610])